2025 Learning Tracks

 • The rental shop is a key ingredient to creating and retaining new skiers and snowboarders.
 Learn best practices for optimizing the experience for the guest, as well as which systems and processes streamline efficiency and maximize profits.

-2. Ski School - Nick Heron, Senior VP of Snowsports, Boyne Mountain
+2. Snowsports School Optimization and Alternative Sales Channels - Nicholas Herrin, Senior VP of Snowsports, Boyne Resorts

 3. Small Resort Roundtable - Closed Session--Ski Area Personnel Only.
 Closed to Vendors.